 - Fast Food

 4 S. Chestnut St, New Paltz, NY – (845)255-8636

 When I started climbing at the Gunks in the 1980s, this was where we always went after climbing.
 Since then the food and service has gone downhill.
 I still occasionally get a tasty meal there, but it seems a bit overpriced for the quality.
 My current favorite is the Pork Tenderloin (bacon wrapped medallions served wth a horse radish-apple cream sauce, garlic mashed potatoes & veggies).
 Looking for an obscure favorite beer?
 Try Bacchus.
-They have a ridiculous collection of beer here, the beer menu is just about as big as the food menu.
+They have a ridiculous collection of beer here, the beer menu is just about as big as the food menu and they have their own brews now.
 They also have a billards hall connected to the restaurant if that’s your thing.
 There is a different menu for the downstairs bar from the upstairs dining room, but you can order mix it up a bit if you ask.
 They serve brunch, lunch and dinner and have a kid’s menu.
 They’re located a couple of stores down Rt.
 208 South, right off of the main intersection in “downtown” New Paltz.

 3 Main St, New Paltz, NY – (845) 256-1700